Grilled Leg of Lamb With Tzatziki Sauce

 - 1 tablespoon fresh dill, minced

-- Turn all of the burners of your Professional™ TRU-Infrared™ Gas Grill to high heat for 15 minutes.
+Turn all of the burners of your to high heat for 15 minutes.
 After that, turn the middle burner(s) off and lower the heat of the outer burners to medium.

-- Place lamb, fat-side up, in the middle of the grill over the indirect heat.
-Grill covered for approximately 1 hour, rotating and basting often.
-Start checking temperature at 45 minutes, and cook until an internal thermometer reaches 135-140 degrees.
-This is for medium-rare to medium.
+Place lamb, fat-side up, in the middle of the grill over the indirect heat.
+Grill covered for approximately 1 hour, rotating and basting every 15 minutes or so.
+Start checking temperature at 45 minutes, and cook until an internal thermometer reaches 135°F to 140°F. This is for medium-rare to medium.
 Continue to cook if you desire more doneness.

 Hot TipMix your remaining marinade with a stick of melted butter, using it to baste the meat while it cooks.

 Made This Recipe?